Skip to content

 If your gamepad or joystick is not detected when connected to RePlay OS, you can still create a new SDL controller mapping by following the instructions provided in the official GitHub repository.

-You have two options: you can fork the project and contribute by submitting your own mappings, or you can send them to me, and I will upload them on your behalf.
+You have two options: you can fork the project and contribute by submitting your own mappings following the SDL standard Xinput/Hori mapping layout, or you can create a new one based on the instructions below and send it to me, and I'll prepare the same on your behalf.

 2. If the mapping was created on a system other than Linux, please update your mapping by replacing the platform parameter with the Linux value.